KaiErikNiermann/notion2md/README.md

 <img src="assets/icon.png" alt="isolated" width="400"/>

-# Correct Notion to md/html Converter
+# Correct Notion to md/html converter

 This project is a tool for converting Notion pages to Markdown files.
-Since Notion for some reason adds an excessive number of `strong` and `em` tags this tool just removes them and then converts the html doc to markdown and preserves the fixed html copy.
+Since Notion for some reason adds an excessive number of `strong` and `em` tags this tool just removes them, and gives you either the corrected html files or the cleaned up markdown, see `--help` for details.

 ## Project Structure